-Simulation has been used extensively for modeling and evaluation of real world systems, from business process and factory assembly line to computer systems design.
-Accordingly over the years, modeling and simulation has emerged as an important discipline and many standard and application-specific tools and technologies have been built.
-They include simulation languages (e.g., Simscript [14]), simulation environments (e.g., Parsec [15]), simulation libraries (SimJava [1]), and application specific simulators (e.g., OMNet++ network simulator [19]).
-While there exists a large body of knowledge and tools, there are very few tools available for application scheduling simulation in Grid computing environments.
-The notable ones are: Bricks [16], MicroGrid [18], Simgrid [17], and our GridSim toolkit.
+Simulation has been used extensively for modeling and evaluation of real world systems, from business process and factory assembly lines to computer systems design.
+Accordingly, over the years, modeling and simulation has emerged as an important discipline and many standard and application-specific tools and technologies have been built.
+They include simulation languages (e.g. Simscript [12]), simulation environments (e.g. Parsec [13]), simulation libraries (SimJava [14]), and application specific simulators (e.g. OMNet++ network simulator [15]).
+While a large body of knowledge and tools exists, there are very few tools available for application scheduling simulation in Grid computing environments.
+The notable ones are: Bricks [16], MicroGrid [17], SimGrid [18], and our GridSim toolkit.

-The Bricks simulation system [16], developed at the Tokyo Institute of Technology in Japan, helps in simulating client-server like global computing systems that provide remote access to scientific libraries and packages running on high performance computers.
+The Bricks simulation system [16], developed at the Tokyo Institute of Technology in Japan, helps in simulating client-server like global computing systems that provide remote access to scientific libraries and packages running on high-performance computers.
 It follows centralized global scheduling methodology as opposed to our work in which each application scheduling is managed by the users' own resource broker.